jupyterlab/jupyterlab-toc/README.md

 # jupyterlab-toc

+This extension is archived because it was added to the core JupyterLab extensions for JupyterLab 3.0.
+Anyone using JupyterLab < 3.0 should use this extension, but anyone using JupyterLab >= 3.0 will already have this extension with the core JupyterLab.
+Any issues or pull requests should be added to the [JupyterLab repo](https://github.com/jupyterlab/jupyterlab).

 [![Binder][badge-binder]][binder]

 A Table of Contents extension for JupyterLab.
 This auto-generates a table of contents in the left area when you have a notebook or markdown document open.
 The entries are clickable, and scroll the document to the heading in question.